-Australia is a signatory to a number of international treaties and agreements which are considered in managing New South Wales' forests, including the 1971 Convention on

-Wetlands of International Importance (Ramsar Convention), the 1972 World Heritage Convention and the 1992 Convention on Biological Diversity.
+Australia is a signatory to several international treaties, agreements and frameworks which are considered in managing New South Wales' forests.
+These include the 1971 Convention on Wetlands of International Importance (Ramsar Convention), the 1972 World Heritage Convention and the 1992 Convention on Biological Diversity.

-In 2009, Australia supported the 2007 United Nations Declaration on the Rights of Indigenous Peoples, which recognises, amongst other matters, the rights of Indigenous peoples to country.
-This includes rights to lands and territories, waters and coastal seas, and the resources of the lands, territories and waters (such as animals, vegetation, and minerals).
+In 2009, Australia supported the 2007 United Nations Declaration on the Rights of Indigenous Peoples, which recognises, among other matters, the rights of Indigenous peoples to lands and territories, waters and coastal seas, and the resources of the lands, territories and waters (such as animals, vegetation, and minerals).

-The United Nations General Assembly recognises sustainable forest management as a:
+The United Nations General Assembly (UNGA), through the United Nations Forest Instrument (UNFI), recognises sustainable forest management as a:

-"... dynamic and evolving concept, which aims to maintain and enhance the economic, social and environmental values of all types of forests, for the benefit of present and future generations."
+"... dynamic and evolving concept, (which) is intended to maintain and enhance the economic, social and environmental value of all types of forests, for the benefit of present and future generations."